UK · Financial services · GLACIS guides · Updated April 2026

 • AI risk management: Chief Risk Officer (SMF4)

-• AI model risk: SMF responsible for internal models (for PRA-regulated firms)
+• AI model risk: SMF responsible for internal models (PRA-regulated firms)

 84% of surveyed firms have an accountable individual for their AI approach.
-However, accountability is often split—most firms report three or more accountable persons or bodies, which can create gaps.
+Accountability is often split — most firms report three or more accountable persons or bodies, which can create gaps.
+The Mills Review and the SS1/23 supervisory reset will both push toward sharper, demonstrable lines of accountability through 2026.

 Supervisory Statement 1/23, effective from 17 May 2024, sets out the PRA’s expectations for model risk management at banks using internal models for regulatory capital.
 It explicitly covers AI and machine learning models.